ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/eat-like-a-rockstar-book-giveaway.markdown

   \ the ultimate music fan to put on an apron and join them at the table!
 We are giving\
   \ away this incredible book to one of our NME readers! </p>\r\n<p>Click the link\
   \ below for a chance to win! </p>"
-hero-header: "Win Eat Like a Rock Star: More Than 100 Recipes from Rock ‘n' Roll's\
+hero-header: "Win 'Eat Like a Rock Star: More Than 100 Recipes from Rock ‘n' Roll's\
-  \ Greatest book!"
+  \ Greatest' book!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-85b43d16-bd1d-4e79-bd72-14034f893628.jpg"
 logo-left-href: "aaa.nme.com"